Chance Sisco: Baltimore Orioles

-Sisco made his professional debut that season for the Gulf Coast Orioles and ended the year with the Aberdeen IronBirds.
+Sisco made his professional debut that season for the rookie-level Gulf Coast League Orioles and ended the year with the Aberdeen IronBirds.
 He finished his first year hitting .363/.468/.451 with one home run and 11 RBIs in 33 games.
 Sisco played the 2014 season with the Delmarva Shorebirds.
 He won the SAL batting title after hitting .340 with five home runs, 63 RBIs and a .854 on-base plus slugging (OPS).

-In 2015, Cisco played for the Frederick Keys and the Bowie Baysox where he batted a combined .297 with six home runs and 34 RBIs in 95 games.
+In 2015, Sisco played for the Frederick Keys and the Bowie Baysox where he batted a combined .297 with six home runs and 34 RBIs in 95 games.
 After the season he played in the Arizona Fall League.
 Sisco played 2016 with Bowie and the Norfolk Tides.
 In July, he played in the All-Star Futures Game.
 In 116 games between the two clubs he slashed .317/.403/.430 with six home runs and 51 RBIs.
 Sisco spent 2017 with Norfolk where he batted .267 with four home runs and 47 RBIs in 97 games before being recalled by Baltimore.

 Sisco received his first-ever promotion to the Orioles on September 1, 2017.
 He made his MLB debut the following night as a defensive replacement in the ninth inning of a 7–2 loss to the Toronto Blue Jays at Camden Yards.
 He achieved his first major league hit with a pinch-hit double off Masahiro Tanaka in the seventh, then followed it up with his first home run off Giovanny Gallegos in his subsequent plate appearance two innings later in a 13–5 defeat to the New York Yankees at Yankee Stadium on September 14.

-In 2018, Sisco made the Orioles opening day roster after hitting .419 in spring training.
+In 2018, Sisco made the Orioles' Opening Day roster after hitting .419 in spring training.
 He was expected to be the backup catcher to Caleb Joseph.
 However, after batting only .218/.340/.328 in 47 games, he was optioned to Norfolk.
 He ended batting .181 on the season.

 In 59 games for the Orioles in 2019, Sisco posted a batting line of .210/.333/.395 with career-highs in home runs (8) and RBI (20).
 In 2020 for the Orioles, Sisco slashed .214/.364/.378 with four home runs and ten RBI.

 Sisco began the 2021 season sharing catching duties with Pedro Severino, but was optioned to Triple-A Norfolk in favor of Austin Wynns on May 31 after stumbling to a .154/.247/.185 batting line in 23 games.
-On June 18, 2021, Sisco was designated for assignment by Baltimore.
+On June 18, Sisco was designated for assignment by Baltimore.

 New York Mets

 On June 25, 2021, Sisco was claimed off of waivers by the New York Mets.
 He was then optioned to the Triple-A Syracuse Mets.
-Sisco played in 5 games for the Mets, hitting .111 with 1 RBI.
+Sisco played in 5 games in the Major Leagues for the Mets, hitting .111 with 1 RBI, his only hit an RBI double in the top of the 12th inning in San Francisco against the Giants.
 Sisco was designated for assignment by the Mets on September 28.
 On October 5, Sisco elected free agency.